bahim22/work/Docs2/AplusDoc.md

    10. bitstrings are divided into pieces and sent on network individually
        1. Can get lost, delayed, or take different routes, resulting in pieces arriving out of sequence or retransmitted, which creates duplicate pieces
    11. The data is marked w/ sequence info at the sender, so receiver can figure out any issues to reassemble message or ask for retransmission
-   12. flow control is needed when sender transmits faster than reciever so intermediate network equipment can process the transmission
+   12. flow control is needed when sender transmits faster than receiver so intermediate network equipment can process the transmission
    13. Queueing (buffers) - usually FIFO queues that are used to deal with messages in the order it was sent
        1. can use multiple queues with diff priorities